 Next, sew the ruffle into a loop.
 Adjust the gathers on the towel to fit inside the “handle,” and then adjust the gathers on the ruffle to fit around the towel.
 Baste it in place.

-Your final step is to insert the towel/ruffle combination into the handle, neatly up under the edges you pressed in.
+Your final step to the diy kitchen towels is to insert the towel/ruffle combination into the handle, neatly up under the edges you pressed in.
 Sew across, and then top stitch all around the outer edges of the handle.
 Add a button and buttonhole (or a snap), and hey presto!
 I added a strip to the bottom of both sides of these towels, too, because I just love these cat prints.

 I’ll be making a bunch of these for Christmas gifts over the next few weeks.
 I hope you found some ideas, too!
 Thank you for joining us to make these DIY Kitchen Towels.
 If you enjoyed this, you might also like our Vintage Kitchen Towel Tutorial.